A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Introduction

 As a consequence, all interconnected devices and users stand at risk.
 Even though research on AI to protect against cyber threats has been ongoing for many years \cite{li2017machine, marino2018adversarial}, it is still unclear how to ensure the security of networks with AI integrated into their core operations.
 A significant drawback in AI security has derived from the black-box nature of those systems in one way or the other.
 Therefore, maintaining accountable and trustworthy AI in this regard is highly important.

 The Defense Advanced Research Projects Agency (DARPA) started the \gls{XAI} initiative in May 2017 to develop a set of new AI methodologies that would allow end-users to comprehend, adequately trust, and successfully manage the next generation of AI systems \cite{gunning2019darpa}.
-To further elaborate, it can be considered a collective initialization of computer sciences and the social sciences, which includes human psychology of explanations.
-The overall success of B5G would ultimately stand on how far the \gls{AI} used in its implementation is going to be resilient and trustworthy for the general public for utilization \cite{schneier2018artificial}.
+To further elaborate, it is a collective initialization of computer sciences and the social sciences, which includes human psychology of explanations.
+The overall success of 5G and beyond would ultimately stand on how far the \gls{AI} used in its implementation is going to be resilient and trustworthy for the general public for utilization \cite{schneier2018artificial}.
 Extending research on possible techniques such as XAI in this regard is a crucial step that needs to be taken abruptly.